NRAR’s overall approach to regulating the use of the state’s water resources is informed by our vision: sustainable and fair water regulation for NSW.

 Our techniques

-We have many staff on the ground in regional NSW working with water users, doing routine monitoring, checking compliance, and inspecting properties.
+- staff on the ground doing routine monitoring, checking compliance, and inspecting properties.

-Together, these techniques give us continuous intelligence about what is happening on the ground and informs our actions around protection of water resources and making sure everyone understands both their rights and their obligations under the water laws.
+Together, these techniques give us continuous intelligence about what is happening.
+They also inform our actions for protecting water resources.
+We use intelligence to make sure everyone understands both their rights and their obligations under the water laws.

 How we operate and investigate